Let me help you with your technology project.

-My platform of choice for web application development is Go.
+My platform of choice for web application development is Go, usually on Linux.

 On the client side, I have experience with dynamic single page apps that use AJAX and DOM manipulation, and I’m also comfortable with static client side code.

 Depending on many variables, like the long term support plan, the upfront financial investment available, the intended use or audience, or other factors, I’ll be able to quickly build front end solutions in any one of a number of technologies.

 My strength is in server-side and systems infrastructure coding.

 Modern web applications and systems are built to be distributed, fault-tolerant, and to scale well under load.